roytang/blog/content/quotes/sig.md

 ---

-&quot;Wish she knew what she does to my heart
+"Wish she knew what she does to my heart

- Every time she turns and walks away...&quot;
+ Every time she turns and walks away..."

 ---

-&quot;How much longer are you willing to fight?&quot;
+"How much longer are you willing to fight?"

-&quot;I&#x27;ll fight to my last breath, until I reach my limit, until I have nothing more to give.&quot;
+"I&#x27;ll fight to my last breath, until I reach my limit, until I have nothing more to give."

-&quot;And after that?
-What then?&quot;
+"And after that?
+What then?"

-&quot;I&#x27;ll fight some more.&quot;
+"I&#x27;ll fight some more."

 ---

-&quot;I want nothing more than to
+"I want nothing more than to

  Sit outside heaven&#x27;s door

  And listen to you breathing

- It&#x27;s where I wanna be&quot;
+ It&#x27;s where I wanna be"

 ---

-&quot;So, what&#x27;s your New Year&#x27;s resolution?&quot;
+"So, what&#x27;s your New Year&#x27;s resolution?"

-&quot;I resolve to live life on purpose, to take control of my fate, to seize each day as if it were my last.
+"I resolve to live life on purpose, to take control of my fate, to seize each day as if it were my last.
 I will be reckless.
 I will be daring.
 I will be strong.
 I will challenge fate.
 I will defy the gods.
-Or I will die trying.&quot;
+Or I will die trying."

-&quot;...Why can&#x27;t you just quit smoking or go on a diet like ordinary people?&quot;
+"...Why can&#x27;t you just quit smoking or go on a diet like ordinary people?"

-&quot;It&#x27;s like you don&#x27;t know me at all.
-Life is too short to be ordinary.&quot;
+"It&#x27;s like you don&#x27;t know me at all.
+Life is too short to be ordinary."

 ---

-&quot;I know now I have to keep on breathing.
-Because the sun will rise tomorrow, and you never know what the tide will bring.&quot;
+"I know now I have to keep on breathing.
+Because the sun will rise tomorrow, and you never know what the tide will bring."

 ---

-&quot;You have been weighed.
+"You have been weighed.
 You have been measured.
-You have been found wanting.&quot;
+You have been found wanting."

 ---